How to Become a Labor and Delivery Nurse: A Guide to Getting into Obstetrical Nursing

 Specialized Expertise

-Their specialized training and knowledge in obstetrics, maternal health, and neonatal care allows L&D nurses to provide specialized care during pregnancy, labor, childbirth, and postpartum.
+Their specialized training and knowledge in obstetrics, maternal health, and neonatal care allow L&D nurses to provide specialized care during pregnancy, labor, childbirth, and postpartum.

 Collaborative and Patient-Centered Care